This Hearty Sausage, Kale & Lentil Soup will warm you up and keep you wanting more!

 Add kale and simmer, uncovered, until tender, 2-3 minutes, Stir in vinegar and season with salt and pepper, to taste.
 Sprinkle with chopped parsley before serving.

-Wine Pairings for Hearty Lentil, Sausage and Kale Soup:
+Wine Pairings for Sausage, Kale & Lentil Soup:

 - Medium-bodied, rustic wines like Chianti, Cotes du Rhone, and Sangiovese have earthy, spicy flavors that echo those in the Italian sausage and lentils.